-The Council's capital programme and its subsequent revenue implications form part of the Medium Term Financial Strategy (MTFS) 2024-25 and as such is one of a suite of plans and strategies that sit within the Council's Policy and Financial Planning Framework.
+The Council's capital programme and its subsequent revenue implications form part of the Medium Term Financial Strategy (MTFS) 2025-26 and as such is one of a suite of plans and strategies that sit within the Council's Policy and Financial Planning Framework.

 Longer term forecasts are not easily predicted and accuracy within them deteriorates the longer the period over which a plan is developed.
 Within longer term plans, uncertainty and complexity in terms of for example economic, social and technological factors mean that long term planning becomes an iterative process which is adjusted for these changes in these and other factors.
-For major projects and investment, Western Growth Corridor for example, the funding and financial implications will need to be planned well in advance.
+For major projects and investment, the funding and financial implications are planned for well in advance.